ahjohns/mental_health/README.md

 Use this code to explore your own personal writing.
 I think it's useful to explore perspective from multiple angles.
 Figuring out the frequency through use of a word cloud tells a lot about what you're thinking when you are writing something that is based on experience and human emotions.
 Good mental health soul searching.

 ##Prerequisites
-Use pip to install the matplotlib + pillow (PIL) module package.
+Use pip to install the matplotlib + pillow (PIL) module packages.
 If you are using an OSX environment, I'd recommend installing Homebrew first, follow instructions for that here: http://brew.sh
 ```
 brew install python